0x14d/embedding-operator-knowledge/README.md

 This Repository contains the code necessary to reproduce the results shown in the paper, which was submitted to DL4KG.

-## How to execute the results
+## How to:
 ### Generating the embeddings:

-In order to generate the embeddings execute:
+In order to train the embeddings & prepare the evaluation either for LinkPrediction (hits@k & AMRI) or Matches (matches@k) and the amount of iterations required execute:

-`python -m knowledge_infusion.compare_methods.compare_methods`
+`python -m knowledge_infusion.compare_methods.compare_methods --config LinkPrediction --iterations 30`

-Be cautious, this will take some time.

-### Generating the tables from the results
+### Generating the evaluations

 After generating the embeddings execute:

 `python -m knowledge_infusion.compare_methods.generate_output_files`
+for hits@k and AMRI or
+`python -m knowledge_infusion.compare_methods.generate_output_files`
+for matches@k

 This will generate the resulting tables for:
 - Each iteration in [knowledge_infusion/compare_methods/results/iteration*/_table_format/]()